Books

 Historian Dr Anne Coote works in the areas of public history and cultural history, including the cultural history of science in colonial Australia.
 For many years, she held an adjunct position at the University of New England.
 More recently, as an associate of the Centre for Applied History at Macquarie University, she contributed to a research project investigating the history of shale-mining settlements in the Blue Mountains, New South Wales.
 She has written entries for the Dictionary of Sydney and published academically on the influence of literate culture on popular perceptions of community and sovereignty in mid nineteenth-century New South Wales; popular science journalism; notable collectors of natural history specimens; the intersection of specimen collection with ideas about class; and the trade in specimens at a local and global level.
 Dr Coote is a graduate of the University of Sydney and the University of New England, Armidale.

-Orders: Please order your copy through the RSNSW online shop or email sales at John Reed Books.
+Orders: Please order your copy through the RSNSW online shop (members’ price, $50) or John Reed Books ($59.95).

 Archibald Liversidge: Imperial Science under the Southern Cross